 RVI calculation with Excel

-Once you have calculated the RVI and signal line values, identify trading signals based on crossover events and divergence patterns, as described earlier in this guide.
+Once you have calculated the RVI and signal line values, identify trading signals based on strategies described earlier in this guide.
 Record these signals in your spreadsheet, marking whether they correspond to bullish or bearish indications.

 Next, simulate trades based on the generated signals to assess their profitability.
 For each signal, determine the entry and exit points, as well as the size of the position (e.g., number of shares or contracts).
 Calculate the resulting profit or loss for each simulated trade.